 Was the valedictorian of the class of 1965 at Yazoo City High School.

-Timeline: 1968 - Leaves The University of Mississippi to work as a field organizer for Richard Nixon's presidential campaign.
+1968 - Leaves the University of Mississippi to work as a field organizer for Richard Nixon’s presidential campaign.

 1969-1970 - Works as director of the Mississippi state census.